ugomeda/serial-teleinfo/README.md

 # Serial Teleinfo

-This repository provides 2 python packages to read data from ENEDIS energy meters.
+This project provides Python utilities to access data from Enedis energy meters using a serial converter :

-- `serial_teleinfo_server` : A simple web-server providing live readings through a JSON api
+- `serial_teleinfo` provides the classes to read and parse data
-- `serial_teleinfo` : A package providing the methods to read and parse data
+- `serial_teleinfo.server` is a simple web-server to access live readings through a JSON api

-You will need a serial adapter such as the [Micro Teleinfo](https://www.tindie.com/products/hallard/micro-teleinfo-v20/).
+You will need a serial adapter such as the [Micro Teleinfo](https://www.tindie.com/products/hallard/micro-teleinfo-v20/) to use this package.

 ## Running the server